GiovannaBot/eda/_docs/algorithm/computational_complexity.md

 What is?
 {: .fs-6 .fw-300  }

 Typically, computational complexity is the amount of time and memory needed to run algorithms.
-However, computational complexity theory is the study of the complexity of problems while [algorithm analysis](#analysis) is the study of the complexity of algorithms [[2]](#ref2).
+However, computational complexity theory is the study of the complexity of problems while [algorithm analysis](#analysis) is the study of the complexity of algorithms.

 Both these areas are highly related, since to design efficient algorithms it is essential to study their complexity.
-This is because, in most cases, we known that the complexity of a problem is less than the complexity of the algorithms. [[2]](# ref2) [[4]](#ref4).
+This is because, in most cases, we known that the complexity of a problem is less than the complexity of the algorithms.

 # Most common notations